|

 A fabricator of truck

-boxes reports his test results with the GSS.
+boxes reported their test results with the GSS.
 They selected a repetitive

 application, welding doors.
 Using a full cylinder with their standard gas